 It’s time to get R.E.A.L. about online child exploitation:

-- Educate yourself on their technology
+Educate yourself on the technology they’re using.

-- Act if something makes you or your child uncomfortable
+Act if something makes you or your child uncomfortable.

 It’s our job to remind our kids who their real friends are.
 Real friends don’t ask for sexually explicit pictures.
 Real friends don’t pretend to be something they’re not.
 Real friends don’t make you feel uncomfortable.